I Cleaned Out My Dead Grandma's House

 Jewelry

 I'm sorry, there's really no good dupe for heirloom jewelry.
 There's really not even a good dupe for Nanny's jewelry.
-She had so much, she wore so much and left so much untouched.
+She had so much, she wore so much, and left so much untouched.
 I found: necklaces, rings, broaches, a vintage pocketwatch, two bolo ties and bracelets.
-The only place I've spotted jewelry that makes me feel close to how I felt looking at hers would be at a local shop, KIN and occasionally on Etsy.
-Take your jewelry seriously, it pleases Venus.
+The only place I've spotted jewelry that makes me feel close to how I felt looking at hers would be at a local shop, KIN, and occasionally on Etsy.
+Take your jewelry seriously; it pleases Venus.

 Between trash bags of old pantry items and mole hills of old hair shears, I looked up and saw god.
 On a shelf above the fridge, nestled between Tupperware containers and reusable trash bags, was a KitchenAid.
 I swear I heard it whisper "fear not" as I proudly announced to my sister (already the proud owner of a KitchenAid) that I would be taking it.
 And indeed I did.
 Although lifting one of those while your arms are fully extended overhead and you're on your tippy toes is not recommended.

-Philips Hue Lightbulbs, and a Lamp
+Philips Hue Lightbulbs and a Lamp

 I tried bartering with my boyfriend to give me his smart lightbulb, fail.
 I lurked at prices online trying to convince myself they were worth buying, fail.
 Unopened Philips Hue box on the living room floor, score.
 Now that I have the lightbulbs, I would buy them.
-You can set routines to use them as a sunrise alarm clock, control the brightness and color and turn it on or off from your phone.
+You can set routines to use them as a sunrise alarm clock, control the brightness and color, and turn it on or off from your phone.
 As for the lamp, I wasn't set on it until I found the bulbs.

-I bought a set of these containers my first year at college and still have most of them to this day.
+I bought a set of these containers in my first year at college and still have most of them to this day.
 I don't like involving plastic in my food, so they're great for leftovers, salads and packing lunches.
 The lids are also super secure.
 Like, I have a hard time getting them on sometimes, secure.
-So, my sister took the vintage Pyrex and I took these containers.
+So, my sister took the vintage Pyrex, and I took these containers.

-Knickknacks and Keepsakes
+Knick-Knacks and Keepsakes

-Again, not something replicable but you can find similar pieces at thrift stores and on odd corners of the internet.
+Again, not something replicable, but you can find similar pieces at thrift stores and on odd corners of the internet.
 I found a glass trinket box, an egg-shaped crystal, old portraits of family members, newspaper clippings, marriage certificates, immigration papers and many more precious finds for my genealogy hobby.

 What a sad and beautiful thing to help pack up somebody's life.